 are immediately derived.
 Consider the maximally coherent states in a two-dimensional system, given by \(\left(\ket{1} \pm \ket{2}\right)/\sqrt{2}\).
 Substituting Eqs.~\eqref{E1-Löwdin} and \eqref{E2-Löwdin} into the maximally coherent states leads to:

 and

 This result carries substantial importance, given that overlap effects introduce complexity in analyzing superposition states.
-Accordingly, the Löwdin's SO process stands out as a valuable analytical tool.
-We finish this discussion here; Further details are available in \cite{Torun23Lö}.
+Accordingly, the Löwdin SO process stands out as a valuable analytical tool.
+We conclude this discussion here; further details are available in \cite{Torun23Low}.

-We now turn our attention to another important question: In a given superposition state, does the explicit form of non-orthogonal basis states hold fundamental significance, or is their overlap the decisive factor?
+We now turn our attention to another important question: In a given superposition state, does the explicit form of the non-orthogonal basis states hold fundamental significance, or is their overlap the decisive factor?
 To address this, we analyze a two-dimensional system, comparing three distinct sets of non-orthogonal bases.
 As an illustrative example, consider the following normalized superposition state:

 Here, the overlap between basis states \(\ket{c_1}\) and \(\ket{c_2}\) is \(\left(1+\sqrt{2}\right)/\sqrt{6}\).
 This basis set admits multiple equivalent representations.
 For instance,